2009 Virginia elections: Schedule of election-related events

 In addition, candidates must file campaign finance reports with the state or local election boards at certain specified intervals during the campaign year.
 The three incumbent statewide officeholders and members of the General Assembly are barred by law from fundraising during the annual session of the General Assembly, from mid-January through roughly the end of February.

 Sufficiently large political parties (in practice, the Democratic and Republican parties) have the option of nominating candidates in primary elections.
 Nominees not chosen in primaries are selected in a caucus or convention process.
 Incumbent members of Congress and the General Assembly have the option of choosing their party's nominating method for their office; otherwise, the decision is made by a committee of party officials from the jurisdiction involved.
 Persons 18 years old or older on the general election date (born on or before November 3, 1991) may register and vote in both the primary and general elections.
 Voters in Virginia do not register by party; they have the option of voting in any one party's primary, and may switch at will from one election to the next.

-Issues

-Reapportionment

-In 2011 the General Assembly will redraw district boundaries for seats in the United States House of Representatives, the Senate of Virginia, and the House of Delegates, based on results of the 2010 United States Census.
-This is a highly partisan process, which can determine the balance of power in those bodies for up to ten years.
-There are three major players in the process:

-Senate – barring unforeseen circumstances, the current senators will still be in office in 2011.
-Democrats had a 22-18 majority.

-House of Delegates – Republicans had a 53-45 majority before the election, with 2 independents who caucused with the Republicans.
-The 2009 election determined control in 2011.

-Governor – the incumbent, Democrat Tim Kaine, is not allowed to serve successive terms.